-- o Senior Year Performance majors may schedule a full recital. - o Non-performance majors may only schedule a full recital with the recommendation of their studio faculty; completion of Level 6 will be required for such a recommendation. - Non-mandatory recitals, recitals not part of a student's degree program, should be scheduled in the early weeks of the semester.
-They must also have the permission of the studio teacher and of the Dean of the School of Music. - o Recitals by non-music majors are discouraged.
+Senior Year Performance majors may schedule a full recital.

+Non-performance majors may only schedule a full recital with the recommendation of their studio faculty; completion of Level 6 will be required for such a recommendation.
+Applied Faculty will need to complete the Level and Recital Form on the HSoM Current Students Page. https://music.appstate.edu/current-students Non-mandatory recitals, recitals not part of a student's degree program, should be scheduled in the early weeks of the semester.
+They must also have the permission of the studio teacher and of the Dean of the School of Music.

+Recitals by non-music majors are discouraged.